Description

 Using this definition on our asset we see for example:

-• The maximum days below previous high over 5 years of World Top 4 Strategy is 247 days, which is lower, thus better compared to the benchmark ACWI (516 days) in the same period.
+• Looking at the maximum days below previous high of 247 days in the last 5 years of World Top 4 Strategy, we see it is relatively smaller, thus better in comparison to the benchmark ACWI (516 days)

 AveDuration: